What is Sniping on eBay?

-This means that you need to bid at least $10 more to become highest bidder.
+This means that you need to bid at least $10 more to become the highest bidder.

 If you try to snipe by setting your maximum bid to $555, your bid will not be accepted by eBay.

-In this example you would need to bid at least $560 to become current highest bidder.
+In this example you would need to bid at least $560 to become the highest bidder.

 Because of proxy bidding, you might not want to place your snipe in the last seconds of the auction.

-This way your bid will be placed before other snipers.
-Their bid will need to be higher by at least the bid increment to outbid you.
+This way your bid will be placed before other snipers and their bid will need to be higher by at least the bid increment to outbid you.